latest nhpb_banner 1__compressed2

 • Alexandria Salvation Army offers qualified individuals a very limited amount of emergency financial aid, as funding allows.
 In addition, this Virginia branch also administers the Washington Area Fuel Fund and EnergyShare utility bill assistance program.
 (703)548-0579.

-St. Veronica Catholic Church – This Fairfax County church can provide emergency fuel, mortgage/rent, money for heating and cooling bills, and/or utility assistance.
+St. Veronica Catholic Church – This Fairfax County church can provide emergency fuel as well as funds for mortgage/rent payments.
+There is also money for heating and cooling bills, and/or utility assistance.
 There are also free pots and pans for cooking or food gift cards to those in need in the community.
 Location is 3460 Centerville Road.
 Chantilly, Virginia 20151.
 Call (703) 773-2000

 Fort Belvoir Army Community Service – Another agency that can help military members, veterans, and/or their family members.
 Location is 9800 Belvoir Rd, Bldg 200.
 Fort Belvoir, Virginia 22060.
 Call (703)805-3130